metalgaiden/metalgaiden.github.io/projects/gordian.md

 /assets/audio/gordian/tie.wav

-If you tie a new knot, or tie a knot smaller than you have before, a tightening rope sound will play.
-In this case, it is layering on top of the placement and tie sounds.
+If a new or smaller knot is tied, a tightening rope sound is layered on top of the placement and tie sounds.

 /assets/audio/gordian/tighten.wav

-Lastly, if you happen to level up because of a knot you tied you will hear some chimes that remind me of ship bells.
+Finally, if a player levels up because of a knot they tied, they'll hear chimes that remind me of ship bells.

 /assets/audio/gordian/level.wav